jonhiggins15/AI-Machine-Learning/README.md

 Projects and examples of machine learning algorithms:

-cnn-mnst: Basic example algorith which recognizes written numbers
+cnn-mnst: Basic example algorithm which recognizes written numbers